-One thing that differs between the solutions is what data is being uploaded to a registry, or exchanged between carriers as part of interconnection negotiation.
-This is an important aspect that is specified in this document.

-Previous sections of this document cover the cases where carriers agree on the use of aggregate or per-TN routing data.
-This section covers the case where they prefer different approaches, and outlines a series of intermediate options that would allow them to meet somewhere in the middle.
+The key thing that differs between the proposed solutions is what specific data is to be exchanged between carriers as part of interconnection negotiation.
+This is an important aspect that has already been discussed in this document and it is assumed for this interworking section.
+Specifically, this section covers the case where carriers prefer to use different approaches and outlines a series of intermediate options that discuss potential industry “middle ground” positions.

-Data from an Aggregate SP to a per-TN SP
+Routing Data From an Aggregate SP To a Per-TN SP

-There are several possibilities for how the per-TN SP may arrange to route to the Aggregate SP”
+There are several possibilities for how the per-TN SP may arrange to route to the Aggregate SP.

-First, the Per-TN provider may simply agree to implement aggregate-based routing as described in Section 5.
+First, the Per-TN SP may simply agree to implement aggregate-based routing as described in Section 4.